apache/airflow/dev/README_RELEASE_HELM_CHART.md

 ## Signature check

-Make sure you have the key of person signed imported in your GPG.
+Make sure you have imported into your GPG the PGP key of the person signing the release.
 You can find the valid keys in [KEYS](https://dist.apache.org/repos/dist/release/airflow/KEYS).

 You can import the whole KEYS file: